Makster04/All_Data_Engineering/Neutral_Network_Overview.md

+### NN relation to logistic regression
+- Complexity and increase in representional power...
+-
+### What does a single node do

+### Single Hidden layer
+- square bracket superscript index for layer...
+- Means

 ## **Overview of Neural Networks**

 A **Neural Network** is a machine learning model inspired by the structure and function of the human brain.
 It consists of layers of interconnected **neurons** that process and learn from data.
 Neural networks are particularly powerful for tasks such as image recognition, natural language processing, and time-series forecasting.